mohammadne/sanjagh/README.md

-# Sanjagh
+# Sanjagh 📌

-Simple k8s operator to handle deployments.

-## Description
+> `Sanjagh` is a Persian word meaning Pin

-Sanjagh aims to demonstrate best practices for how using operators, I tried to keep things as simple as possible and demonstrate how to deploy and structure your operator projects.
+Sanjagh is a simple k8s operator to handle deployments and aims to demonstrate best practices for how using operators, I tried to keep things as simple as possible and demonstrate how to deploy and structure your operator projects.

 ### How it works